coderefinery/handsonscicomp/DESIGN.rst

 doing research X you need to be at level D".
 We want enough levels to express what is needed, but not too much to overwhelm people.

-We initially put scientists into three categories:
+We initially put scientists into three categories.
+Our core focus is the second two:

 * You just run applications (we don't target this in our course)
 * You need to script applications or libraries together ("Linux"-level, C)
 * You need to run stuff using HPC or clusters - ("HPC"-level, D)